JudeQuintana/work-env/Readme.md

    - Since you can see a list of open buffers at the top even though they may not be displayed you can open them in splits by name
-     - split vertical open but not displayed buffer: `:vert sb filename` you can tab expand the file name here without type full path
+     - split vertical open but not displayed buffer: `:vert sb filename` you can tab expand the file name here without typing full path
-     - split horizontal open but not displayed buffer: `:sb filename` you can tab expand the file name here without type full path
+     - split horizontal open but not displayed buffer: `:sb filename` you can tab expand the file name here without typing full path

  - Step through open buffers using the current open buffer
   - Left `ctrl+h`, Right `ctrl+l`